bloguetronica/itusb2/README.txt

 window, after changing your working directory to the current one.
 This script will first obtain and install the required "build-essential" and "libusb-1.0-0-dev" packages (if they are not installed yet).
 Then it will compile the binaries and move them to "/usr/local/bin/".
-It will also copy related man pages to "/usr/local/share/man/man1/".
+Note that the build process will also compress the respective man pages and copy them to "/usr/local/share/man/man1/".
 Finally, it will create the necessary rules for accessing the device.

 To uninstall, you should run "uninstall.sh" by invoking "sudo ./uninstall.sh", again on a terminal window after making sure that your working directory is